opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The extra time to exit a public transport vehicle.
+The time safety margin when alighting from a vehicle.

-The slack is added to arrival time of the transit vehicle.
+This time slack is added to arrival time of the vehicle before any transfer or onward travel.

-This also influences the time it takes to transfer.

-Since some modes, like airplane and subway, need more time than others, this is also configurable per mode with `alightSlackForMode`.
+The sole reason for this is to avoid missed connections when there are minor schedule variations.
+This parameter is intended to be set by agencies not individual users.
+In general it is better to use `boardSlack` - see its documentation for details.
+However, for specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `alightSlackForMode`.

 <h3 id="rd_boardSlack">boardSlack</h3>